redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 ### Check the connection

-Once the application is running, try calling the URL and check the response.
+Once the application is running, query the URL and check the response.
 ```shell
 curl 127.0.0.1:40001
 ```